Troop-364/T364-web/docs/pizza-oven-merit-badge/index.md

     <h2>Overview</h2>
     <p>
-      To earn this badge, a scout must build a mud oven large enough to cook an 8-inch pizza using sandy-clay and straw or grass for structural support.
+      To earn this badge, a scout must build a mud oven large enough to cook an 8-inch pizza using sandy-clay and straw or grass.
 After the oven is complete, the scout must prepare pizza dough from scratch, heat the oven with firewood, and cook the pizza successfully inside the oven they built.
     </p>